nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader_adding.rst

 You can add bootloader chains to nearly any sample in |NCS| or Zephyr for rapid testing and experimentation.

 Choose the bootloader type depending on your application needs.
+For detailed information about the bootloader support in the |NCS| and the general architecture, see :ref:`ug_bootloader`.

 .. _ug_bootloader_adding_immutable: